-- Advantage II works through contact, so fleas don’t have to bite your dog to die
+- Advantage II flea treatment for small dogs kills fleas through contact, meaning fleas don’t have to bite your dog in...

 Advantage II Flea Treatment is a great alternative for smaller dog breeds weighing between 3 and 10 pounds.
 This product provides active protection against fleas for up to 30 days including protection from flea eggs and larvae.
 Advantage II Flea Treatment is waterproof so you don’t need to place any limits on your pet.

 Check your dog for fleas and ticks every time you come in from outside, especially during high tick season.
 Catching and treating ticks and fleas early drastically reduces the chances of your dog getting sick and the pests multiplying inside the house.

 Run your fingers slowly through your pet’s fur feeling for any crusty spots, bumps, or lumps.
 Feeling any of these may indicate that your dog has ticks.
 Pay attention to the face, ears, belly, and legs where ticks prefer to hide.